held5/CarAuctionManagementSystem/README.md

 ## Project Description

 ### Overview
 The Car Auction Management System is a simple API built in .NET to manage auctions for different types of vehicles: Sedans, SUVs, and Trucks.
 The system allows users to add vehicles to an auction inventory, search for vehicles, start and close auctions, and place bids on vehicles during active auctions.
-The focus of the project is on object-oriented design principles, clean and efficient code, and robust error handling.
+The focus of the project is on object-oriented design principles, clean and efficient code, and error handling.

 ### Vehicle Types and Attributes
 The system handles three types of vehicles, each with its own set of attributes: